chuckclift/GloVeGen/README.md

-# GloVeGen
+# VectorGen
-A text generation program using GloVe embeddings and traditional ML algorithms.
+A text generation program using word vectors and traditional ML algorithms.